benybatooi/benybatooi/README.md

 ---

-## 🧭 My Learning Path
+## 🚀 My GitHub Journey

-My current focus is completing my **Front-End Development** journey through continuous learning and hands-on projects.
+This GitHub profile is where I share my learning journey, experiments, and development projects as I continue growing as a Front-End Developer.

-**Front-End → Blockchain & Web3**
+I use this space to practice, build real projects, explore new technologies, and document my progress along the way.

-HTML → CSS → JavaScript → Tailwind CSS → React → TypeScript → Blockchain → Web3
+My current focus is Front-End Development, with a long-term goal of exploring **Blockchain and Web3**.

----
+**Follow me on GitHub to follow my journey and see what I build next.** 👨‍💻

 ## 🏢 Founder